How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 In this webinar, Skillcrush CEO Adda Birnir breaks down what developers vs. designers do, and how to know which one is right for you!

-Before you can make any decisions about what kind of tech career you want, you need to make sure you know exactly what web designers and developers do.
+Before you can make any decisions about what kind of tech career you want, you need to know exactly what web designers and developers actually do.

-If you’re like me, you’ve probably been socialized to define “web designer” and “web developer” in ways that don’t represent what it’s actually like to be one or the other, and you’ve never actually chatted with a real-life web designer or developer.
+If you’re like most people, you’ve probably been socialized to define “web designer” and “web developer” in ways that don’t match reality — and you’ve likely never chatted with a real-life web designer or developer.

-My biggest misconceptions about designers and developers had to do with how much money they make, how steep the learning curve is, and what kind of work they do.
-I mistakenly believed:
+The biggest misconceptions usually come down to how much money each role makes, how steep the learning curve is, and what kind of work each involves.
+Here are 3 of the most common myths:

-Some assume that because front end development and/or back end development involves higher-level programming than HTML for beginners, it will be harder to learn than design.
-Others see design as more difficult because they think that it requires more innate (rather than learned) creativity and learning how to use design software.
+Some assume that front end or back end development involves higher-level programming, so it must be harder to learn than design.
+Others think design is more difficult because it requires innate creativity and learning complex software.

-In fact, when you’re starting from scratch, learning any a new skill set is a challenge.
-Web development and web design aren’t inherently more or less challenging — your particular strengths and weaknesses will dictate which is the path of least resistance for you.
+In reality, when you’re starting from scratch, learning any new skill is a challenge.
+Web development and web design aren’t inherently more or less difficult — your particular strengths and weaknesses will dictate which path is the right fit for you.

-Myth: Web developers make far and away more $$$.
+Myth 2: Web developers make far more money

 How much does a web designer make compared to a web developer?

-It’s true that, on average, a software developer salary is higher than a web designer’s, but as a beginner, this isn’t something you’ll have to worry about.
-Whether you start learning how to become a web developer or a web designer, you probably won’t be a senior full-stack developer (and make the very top salary) within a few months, since that usually requires years of experience.
+It’s true that, on average, a software developer salary is higher than a web designer’s.
+But as a beginner, this isn’t something you’ll have to worry about right away.
+Whether you start learning web development or web design, you probably won’t be a senior full-stack developer making top-tier pay within a few months — that usually takes years of experience.

-Web designers make plenty of money.
+Web designers make great money.
 Since both are lucrative options, it’s better to choose what will make you happier rather than what you think will pay more.

-Myth: Web designers don’t need to know how to code at all.
+Myth 3: Web designers don’t need to know how to code at all

 Cristy also points out that “nowadays, some designers might do both design and coding and lots of freelancers do both.
 It’s definitely a plus to have coding skills.”
 If you’d like to be a web designer who can also code, HTML, CSS, and JavaScript are good bets, as well as learning a CSS preprocessor like Sass or LESS and knowing how to use jQuery, a JavaScript library.
 You can start by doing HTML beginner projects, CSS for beginner lessons, and practice HTML and CSS projects to get your feet wet.

-While web design falls under visual design — which also includes UX design, UI design, graphic design, digital design, and product design — web designers who can code, especially those who have next-level skills like Sass, Bootstrap, and JavaScript, are in HUGE demand.
+While web design falls under visual design — which also includes UX design, UI design, graphic design, digital design, and product design — web designers who can code, especially those with skills like Sass, Bootstrap, and JavaScript, are in huge demand.

 If you’re transitioning or breaking into tech, you can increase your chances of being hired as a full-time or freelance web designer by knowing how to code and being able to turn your designs into working prototypes and user interfaces.
-The best way to make good money AND be able to deliver what clients and employers want most, is to be the whole package of designer and programmer magic.
+The best way to make good money and deliver what clients and employers want most is to be the whole package of designer and programmer.

-Web design is actually a niche in the broader field of design, which includes graphic designers, UI designers, visual designers, UX designers, and more.
-Web designers specifically work on things like design elements and components that end up on the web.
-They might create user-friendly website designs from scratch, or they might work for a brand and contribute user-facing assets and graphics that appear across a site or app, such as graphics, icons, images, logos, and more.
+Web design is a niche within the broader field of design, which includes graphic designers, UI designers, visual designers, UX designers, and more.
+Web designers specifically work on design elements and components that end up on the web.
+They might create user-friendly website designs from scratch, or they might work for a brand and contribute user-facing assets and graphics that appear across a site or app — things like graphics, icons, images, and logos.

 Developers (particularly front end web developers) implement those designs in the products they build.

-On a team, designers and developers work together, with designers focusing on user experience design, wireframing, and planning and front end developers focusing on code.
+On a team, designers and developers work together: designers focus on user experience design, wireframing, and planning, while front end developers focus on writing the code.

-Web designers craft the overall vision and plan for a website.
 A web designer’s job is less about using code to bring a website to life and more about determining a site’s layout, color palette, font set, and visual themes.
+They use tools like Figma and InVision to create mockups, prototypes, and templates — then hand off their plans and layouts for a web developer to build.

-A front end developer takes the plans and layouts provided by web designers and uses coding languages (like HTML, CSS, and JavaScript) to turn them into live, functioning websites.
-A back-end developer’s job might have them work more with programming languages like PHP, Java, Python, and Ruby to build databases that allow for dynamic content updates and for users to be able to submit information.
-A full stack developer can do both front end and back end work!
+A front end developer takes those plans and uses coding languages (like HTML, CSS, and JavaScript) to turn them into live, functioning websites.
+A back end developer works more with programming languages like PHP, Java, Python, and Ruby to build databases that allow for dynamic content updates and user interactions.
+A full stack developer can do both front end and back end work.

-A web developer’s job might also be to code server-side interactions, like calling APIs or using SQL to query a database (depending on whether they’re front end developers or back end developers) so that users can share content across platforms and access videos/images from servers on their screens.
+A web developer’s job may also include coding server-side interactions, like calling APIs or using SQL to query a database, so that users can share content across platforms and access videos and images from servers.
 Web developers also work with Git and GitHub to save and push code live to a webpage or web app.

-Once you’re well-informed about the true differences between web design and web development, it’s time to figure out which one fits YOU.
-If you’ve reviewed the role descriptions and think, “I can do any one of these!” – that’s okay.
-The additional context below for both web designers and developers should help:
+Once you understand the real differences between web design and web development, it’s time to figure out which one fits you.
+If you’ve reviewed the role descriptions and thought, “I can do any of these!” — that’s totally okay.
+The additional context below should help you narrow it down.

 Web Designers